 "The whole is something else than the sum of its parts." – Kurt Koffka

 At first glance, people see the whole picture before they recognize specific elements.
-The Gestalt (German for form and shape) Principles describe and explain how the human mind perceives the arrangement of elements.
-Understanding the Gestalt Principles helps to create a better UX.
+The gestalt (German for form and shape) principles describe and explain how the human mind perceives the arrangement of elements.
+Understanding the gestalt principles helps to create a better UX.

-How do the Gestalt principles affect user experience design?
+How do the gestalt principles affect user experience design?

 The design principles deal with the visual perception of elements.
 They are not concerned with the perception of individual elements, but with the interaction of these elements.

-T design successful apps that meet the needs and desires of users, an understanding of these psychological principles is essential.
+To design successful apps that meet the needs and desires of users, an understanding of these psychological principles is essential.